andrew/ultimate-awesome/README.md

 - [awesome-starter](https://github.com/levensailor/awesome-starter) - 🏄 A collection of packages, boilerplates, and starting points for beginner programmers.
 - [awesome-legged-locomotion](https://github.com/lgkimjy/awesome-legged-locomotion) - A curated list of awesome resources related to legged locomotion.
 It also includes helpful papers for those who are just starting to learn about the legged system.
 - [awesome-bitsend-bsd](https://github.com/LIMXTEC/awesome-bitsend-bsd) - A collection of awesome Bitsend BSD resources.
-- [awesome-graph-incremental-learning](https://github.com/littleTown93/awesome-graph-incremental-learning) - This repo contians a list of paper related to graph incremental learning.
 - [my-awesomeness](https://github.com/louisthomas/my-awesomeness) - My personal awesomeness.
 - [awesome-xr-companies](https://github.com/lukeacparsons/awesome-xr-companies) - A collection of companies building in the XR (VR and AR) space.
 - [awesome-ai-tools](https://github.com/lvwzhen/awesome-ai-tools) - Awesome AI Tools of the Future.